-Cellulose Insulation is one of the greenest products in the world.
-Cellulose is made from recycled newsprint and other paper sources, paper that might otherwise end up in landfills, releasing greenhouse gases as it decomposed.
+Cellulose insulation is one of the greenest products in the world.
+Cellulose is made from recycled newsprint and other paper sources.
+Moreover, this is paper that might otherwise end up in landfills, releasing greenhouse gases as it decomposes.

 Cellulose insulation forms a seamless blanket of natural fibers that provide outstanding protection against extreme heat and cold.
 On the hottest and coldest days, cellulose won’t lose its effective R-value.